J-BarrettPY/InfoSecNotes/readme.md

 -	PDoS – Damages the system so badly that the victim machine needs either an operating system reinstall or even new hardware.

+# Fundamentals of Firewalls

+-	Packet filtering
+-	Stateful packet filtering
+-	User authentication
+-	Client application authentication

+At minimum, firewalls will filter incoming packets based on packet size, source IP, protocol, and destination port.

+Both Linux and Windows have a simple firewall built into the operating system.

+## Packet Filtering Firewall

+-	Most basic firewall.
+-	Each incoming packet is examined.
+-	Only those that meet a criteria you set will pass through.
+-	Windows and Linux are packet filtering firewalls.

+Disadvantages:
+-	Do not actually examine the packet or compare it to previous packets; therefore they are quite susceptible to either a ping flood or SYN flood.
+-	Do not offer any user authentication.
+-	Only looks at packet header for information.

+To configure packet filtering firewall, you need to establish appropriate filtering rules.
+A set of a given firewall would need to cover the following:
+-	What types of protocols to allow (FTP, SMTP, POP3, etc.)
+-	What source ports to allow
+-	What destination ports to allow
+-	What source IP addresses to allow (you can block certain IP addresses if you wish)

+## Stateful Packet Inspection

+-	Improved on basic packet filtering firewall.
+-	Examines each packet, denying or permitting access based not only on the examination of the current packet, but also on data derived from previous packets in the conversation.
+-	Less susceptible to ping floods and SYN floods, as well as spoofing.
+-	They can tell whether the packet is part of an abnormally large stream of packets from a particular IP address, thus indicating a possible DoS attack in progress.
+-	They can tell whether the packet has a source IP address that appears to come from inside the firewall, thus indicating IP spoofing is in progress.
+-	They can also look at the actual contents of the packet, allow for some very advanced filtering capabilities.

+## Application Gateway

+-	Program that runs on a firewall.
+-	Other than looking at the protocol and port the packet is using, an application gateway will examine the client application and the server-side application to which it is trying to connect.
+-	Enables the administrator to allow access only to certain specified types of applications, such as web browsers or FTP clients.
+-	Susceptible to various flooding attacks (SYN flood, ping flood, etc).

+## Circuit Level Gateway

+-	Similar to application gateways but are more secure and generally implemented on high-end equipment.
+-	Authenticates users first.
+-	User’s logon ID and password are checked and the user is granted access before the connection to the router is established.
+-	Verification must happen before any further communication can take place.
+-	Difficult to configure because each client must be set up to have a circuit connection with the firewall.

+## Hybrid Firewalls

+-	User a mix of approaches.
+-	One example could be a firewall which uses both circuit level gateway and stateful packet filtering.

+## Blacklisting/Whitelisting

+-	Supported feature by many firewalls.
+-	Blacklisting: users can browse any website or resource, except those on the prohibited list.
+-	Whitelisting: blocking users from visiting any website or resource except those on an approval list.

+# Implementing Firewalls
+Most widely used configurations:
+-	Network host-based
+-	Dual-homed host
+-	Router-based firewall
+-	Screened host

+## Host-based
+In host-based scenario the firewall is a software solution installed on an existing machine with an existing operating system.
+Concern is that no matter how good the firewall solution is, it is contingent upon the underlying operating system.
+It is critical that the machine hosting the firewall have a hardened operating system.
+Hardening the operating system refers to taking several security precautions including:
+-	Ensuring all patches are updated.
+-	Uninstalling unneeded applications or utilities.
+-	Closing unused ports.
+-	Turning off all unused services.

+## Dual-Homed Hosts
+-	Running on a server with at least two network interfaces.
+-	Most firewalls today are implemented in actual routers.
+-	In dual-homed hosts the firewall is running on a separate server attached to the network.
+-	Simply an expanded version of the network host firewall implementation.
+This option is relatively simple and inexpensive but is dependent on the underlying operating system.

+## Router-Based Firewall
+-	Often first layer of protection.
+-	Usually uses packet filtering.
+-	Usually preconfigured by the vendor based on customers needs.
+-	Easy to setup, usually just plug it in.

+## Screened Hosts
+-	Combination of firewalls.
+-	Uses a  bastion host and a screening router.
+-	Creates a dual firewall solution that is effective at filtering traffic.
+-	Bastion host might be an application gateway and the router might be packet screener (or vice versa).
+-	Similar concept to dual-homed host but uses router and server instead of two servers.

+# Knowledge Check

+Indicate if each of the given statements about the DMZ is true or false:

+-	True: It is a type of firewall that consists of two firewalls with an intermediate zone between them.
+-	True: It has an additional layer of protection between Internet-facing services and back-end corporate resources.
+-	False: It hides the internal network from the outside world.

+-	Host-based: A firewall installed on each individual server that controls incoming and outgoing network traffic.

+-	Screened host: A combination of firewalls in which any security flaw or misconfiguration affects both firewalls.

+-	Dual-homed host: A firewall that lies between an untrusted network and trusted network to provide secure access.

+-	Router-based: An ideal solution for the firewall novice that can be preconfigured by the vendor based on the customer's needs.

+# Using Proxy Servers

+A proxy server is often used with a firewall to hide the internal network’s IP address and present a single IP address (its own) to the outside world.
+A proxy server is a server that sits between a client application, such as a web browser, and a real server.
+Proxy servers prevent hackers from seeing the IP addresses of internal machines.
+Using a proxy servers means that when a machine inside the network visits a website, the website will only detect that the proxy server visited it.
+Even if dozens of different machines on the network visit a site that logs the IP addresses of incoming connections, they will all be logged with the same IP address – that of the proxy server.

+Hiding of the network is a very valuable service because knowledge of internal IP addresses can be used to execute certain forms of attack.

+## The WinGate Proxy Server

+WinGate is an inexpensive commercial product that also offers a free trial download.
+This product has all of the standard features of a proxy server including:
+-	Internet connection sharing.
+-	Hiding internal IP addresses.
+-	Allowing virus scanning.
+-	Filtering of sites.

+## NAT

+For many organizations, proxy servers have been superseded by a newer technology known as network address translation (NAT).
+NAT translates internal addresses and external addresses to allow communication between network computers and outside computers.
+The outside sees only the address of the machine running NAT (often the firewall).

+NAT also provides significant security because by default it allows only connections that are originated on the inside network.
+This means that a computer inside the network can connect to an outside web server, but an outside computer cannot connect to a web server inside the network.